Society for the Study of Evolution®

 Article 4, COUNCIL.
 The Council shall be the governing body of the Society between the annual meetings.
 It shall consist of the President, President-elect, Retiring President, Executive Vice-President, the two Vice- Presidents, Secretary, Editor-in-Chief, and six elected Councilors.
 Two Councilors shall be elected each year to serve a three year term.
 Former Councilors shall be again eligible for election one year after the expiration of their previous term.
-Vacancies in the Council shall be filled at the annual business meeting by election for the unexpired term.

 The Council shall determine matters of publication policy, formulate and modify program rules, fill temporary vacancies among officers, appoint Editors and Associate Editors, authorize all expenditures, and conduct other business as required.
 Between meetings the Council may vote and transact its business by mail through the office of the Secretary.